Crisdj123/cs-portfolio/imdb-data-analysis/README.md

 ## Runtime vs Rating

-It seems like longer movies tend to have higher average ratings, possibly because they give viewers more time to become immersed in the story.
+It seems like longer movies tend to have higher average ratings, possibly because it give viewers more time to become immersed in the story.

 ![Runtime vs Rating](runtime_vs_rating.png)